CSecLab/cseclab.github.io/people/davide_caputo.md

 ### Publications

-- D. Caputo, L. Verderame, A. Ranieri, A. Merlo and L. Caviglione "[Fine-hearing Google Home: why silence will not protect your privacy](https://dx.doi.org/10.22667/JOWUA.2020.03.31.035)" in Journal ofWireless Mobile Networks, Ubiquitous Computing, and Dependable Applications(JoWUA).
+- D. Caputo, L. Verderame, A. Ranieri, A. Merlo and L. Caviglione "[Fine-hearing Google Home: why silence will not protect your privacy](https://dx.doi.org/10.22667/JOWUA.2020.03.31.035)" in Journal ofWireless Mobile Networks, Ubiquitous Computing, and Dependable Applications (JoWUA).

-- L. Verderame, D. Caputo, M. Migliardi and A. Merlo. "[AppIoTTE: An Architecture for the Security Assessment of Mobile-IoT Ecosystems](https://link.springer.com/chapter/10.1007%2F978-3-030-44038-1_79)" in Web, ArtificialIntelligence and Network Applications
+- L. Verderame, D. Caputo, M. Migliardi and A. Merlo. "[AppIoTTE: An Architecture for the Security Assessment of Mobile-IoT Ecosystems](https://link.springer.com/chapter/10.1007%2F978-3-030-44038-1_79)" in Web, Artificial Intelligence and Network Applications

 - N. Dejon, D. Caputo, L. Verderame, A. Armando and A. Merlo. "[Automated Security Analysis of IoT Software Updates](https://link.springer.com/chapter/10.1007%2F978-3-030-41702-4_14)" in 13th WISTP International Conference on Information Security Theory and Practice ([WISTP' 2019](http://www.wistp.org/)).